 "There can be no gainsaying that corruption threatens to fell at the knees virtually everything we hold dear and precious in our hard-won constitutional order.
-It blatantly undermines the democratic ethos, the institutions of democracy, the rule of law and the foundational values of our pascent constitutional law and the foundational values of our nascent constitutional project.
+It blatantly undermines the democratic ethos, the institutions of democracy, the rule of law and the foundational values of our nascent constitutional project.
 It fuels maladministration and public fraudulence and imperils the capacity of the state to fulfil its obligations to respect, protect, promote and fulfil all the rights enshrined in the Bill of Rights.
 When corruption and organised crime flourish, sustainable development and economic growth are stunted.
 And in turn, the stability and security of society is put at risk".